Salmankhan917/libaray/README.md

-# 📚 Personal Library Manager - Hina Salman
+# 📚 Personal Library Manager - Salman khan

 This is a simple Streamlit app that allows you to manage your personal library.
 You can *add, view, and delete* books easily.